MontaineHOA/CCnR/11_architectural_control.md

 ## Section 1 1 .
 Variation

-The Committee shall have the authonty to approve plans and specifications which do not conform to these restrictions m order to (1 ) overcome practical diff1cult1es or (2) prevent undue hardship from bemg imposed on an Owner as a result of applying these restrictions.
+The Committee shall have the authonty to approve plans and specifications which do not conform to these restrictions in order to (1 ) overcome practical diff1cult1es or (2) prevent undue hardship from bemg imposed on an Owner as a result of applying these restrictions.
 However, such variations may only be approved in the event the variation will not ( 1 ) place a detrimental impact on the overall appearance of the